 - Average egg production of 160 to 180 in a laying cycle.

-- It is developed by the Project Director on poultry (ICAR), Hyderabad.
+- It was developed by the Project Director on Poultry (ICAR), Hyderabad.

 - Average body weight gain of about 1.9 kg at 20 weeks